JonathonLuiten/TrackEval/Readme.md

 ## Quickly evaluate on supported benchmarks

 To enable you to use TrackEval for evaluation as quickly and easily as possible, we provide ground-truth data, meta-data and example trackers for all currently supported benchmarks.
-You can download this here: [data.zip](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip) (~125mb).
+You can download this here: [data.zip](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip) (~150mb).

 The easiest way to begin is to extract this zip into the repository root folder such that the file paths look like: TrackEval/data/gt/...

 This then corresponds to the default paths in the code.
 You can now run each of the scripts [here](scripts/) without providing any arguments and they will by default evaluate all trackers present in the supplied file structure.
-To evaluate your own tracking results, simply copy your files as a new tracker folder into the file structure at the same level as the example trackers (MPNTrack, CIWT, track_rcnn), ensuring the same file structure for your trackers as in the example.
+To evaluate your own tracking results, simply copy your files as a new tracker folder into the file structure at the same level as the example trackers (MPNTrack, CIWT, track_rcnn, qdtrack, ags, Tracktor++, STEm_Seg), ensuring the same file structure for your trackers as in the example.

 Of course, if your ground-truth and tracker files are located somewhere else you can simply use the script arguments to point the code toward your data.